Yes. When combined, kratom may increase the sedative side effects of gabapentin and lead to a higher risk of other, more severe side effects.

 Gabapentin can also provoke depression and suicidal thoughts, and severe, life-threatening allergic reactions.
 However, the research is unclear.
 Additionally, the cessation of gabapentin can cause withdrawal symptoms .

-Kratom is a psychoactive plant that has been harvested in Southeast Asia for many centuries by the indigenous peoples.
+Kratom is a psychoactive plant harvested in Southeast Asia for centuries by indigenous peoples to ease fatigue and relieve pain.

 The kratom community is teeming with stories of kratom’s effectiveness at dealing with different ailments.

-Because it’s less risky than opioids, kratom is most popular as an herbal pain management option.
-For long-term use, it’s even safer than over-the-counter medications like acetaminophen (Tylenol), which can cause liver damage .
+Because it’s less risky than opioids, kratom is most famous as an herbal pain management option.
+Long-term use is safer than over-the-counter medications like acetaminophen (Tylenol), which can cause liver damage .

 It is never a good idea to employ a formulaic approach to dosage recommendations.

-If you’re starting to experiment with kratom, the smart thing to do is go slow and listen to your body.
+If you’re starting to experiment with kratom, the intelligent thing to do is go slow and listen to your body.

 For a starting point, kratom dosage recommendations are usually the following: